kagux/ex_debug_toolbar/README.md

       exs: ExDebugToolbar.Template.ExsEngine
   ```

+# Contributors
+Special thanks goes to [Juan Peri](https://github.com/epilgrim)!

+# Contribution
+  Contributions in the form of bug reports, pull requests, or thoughtful discussions in the GitHub issue tracker are welcome!

 # TODO
 - [ ] Ability to add custom messages to toolbad
 - [ ] Decorator for functions to time them